-Activity Waste Arising Disposal/ Regulation Site construction Road planings;Studs; andRoad kerbs.
-On-site investigations of the carriageway (including coring and testing) have been undertaken and did not highlight the presence of any coal tar in any of the 15 cores.
-As such, road planings generated as a result of the works may be recovered in accordance with the criteria stipulated within Scottish Environment Protection Agency (SEPA) document 'Guidance on the Production of Fully Recoverable Asphalt Road Planings'.
-Road studs will be recycled and reused where possible.
-Due to the general size, nature and cost of the scheme, a Site Waste Management Plan (SWMP) will be required.
+Activity Waste Arising Disposal/ Regulation Road planings; Studs; and Road kerbs.
+On-site investigations of the carriageway (including coring and testing) have been undertaken and highlighted the presence of coal tar in 12 of the 39 cores.
+Any tar-contaminated planings (if produced) will require removal off site for treatment/disposal at a licenced waste facility.
+Any road planings not contaminated with coal tar generated as a result of the works will be recovered in accordance with the criteria stipulated within SEPA document 'Guidance on the Production of Fully Recoverable Asphalt Road Planings'.